 The Hunger Project thanks Chrissy and Nicholas for their support and commitment to the end of hunger.

-Classical music concert “Music from the Heart” will take place on 11th May in London.
+Their next classical music concert “Music to End Hunger” will take place on 28th March 2020 in London.
 For all information and to buy tickets, click here